Soumya-Puranikamath/Vlsi-workshop/README.md

 Lab challenge exercise to describe DRC error as geometrical construct

-Now load nwell.mag file into the magic and check for violations.:
+Now load **nwell.mag file**into the magic and check for violations.:

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/6b2ce5c3-79c0-433c-98ad-6fb756afbe82)

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/a7001d96-6dd2-4bd2-b244-2843872d7dae)

-When we give the drc check its showing error in poly9.So we hve to solve the issueby making chnes as below.
+When we give the drc check its showing error in **poly9**.So we hve to solve the issueby making chnes as below.

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/f7fc3d60-5fa7-4a92-ab1b-51f9562ef0fd)